alukrogi/graph-optimization/readme.md

 our optimization routines operate on the **entire** graph.
 If a data contains multiple disconnected components, this mismatch may cause discrepancies in validation results._

-- **Graph directionality mismatch in modifications:** Our optimization process applies changes directly to the directed `MultiDiGraph`, whereas the validation pipeline and the output operator list treat the graph as undirected (applying each modification to both directions of a bi‑directional edge).
-This inconsistency can introduce additional discrepancies.
+- **Graph directionality mismatch in modifications:** All our experiments have been conducted in “directional” mode—modifications affect only the specified (u→v) edges—whereas the validation pipeline and output operator list assume an undirected graph, mirroring each change onto both directions of any bi‑directional edge, potentially causing discrepancies.
+We’ve now added a `directional: bool` flag in `objective.py` (default`False` corresponding to the submission template) to enable “undirectional” optimization (i.e. automatic dual‑direction updates) when set to `False`.